MattHeffNT/skin-packer/README.md

 ## To Do

+- Error handling for empty form values and button click

 - future features should include being able to upload more than one image at a time

 - form validation